keanutex/OnlineStore/README.md

   "userID": 0
 }

+updateProduct must be sent a url parameter of 'id' to identify the resource in the server and the request body is the same as addProduct.

 7) Responses:
 getProduct has response as follows, for a particular product id which we requested for:
 {